 In the Early Modern period, mathematicus, astronomus and astrologus were in use synonymously, designating to one profession.
 The profession most astrologers followed during that period was a mathematical, astronomical astrologer.

 Astrology and Astronomy still share some common aspects in their studies though both have drifted on their own paths since the bygone eras.
-Whatever the predictions, one cannot choose to ignore astrology completely though it’s not based on actual science.
-Going by the findings, there seems to be a fair amount of accuracy in predictions drawn from supernatural influences.
+Whatever the predictions, one cannot choose to ignore astrology completely though our understanding may be limited.
+Going by the findings, there seems to be a fair amount of accuracy in predictions drawn from supernatural and intuitive influences.